Gopal Raju: Philanthropy

-Additionally, Raju established and promoted several nonprofit, philanthropic organisations outside of the realm of publishing and media.

 He founded the Indian American Foundation (IAF) during the 1970s.
 The IAF has raised millions of US dollars to fund medical, educational, development and disaster relief projects in India.
 Funds raised by the IAF have been used to rebuild homes and businesses following the Latur earthquake, which struck the Indian state of Maharashtra in 1993, as well as the 2001 Gujarat earthquake.
 Raju went on to later establish the Indian American Center for Political Action (IACPA) in 1993.
 The IACPA places Indian American students in internships within the offices of members of the United States House of Representatives and the United States Senate in Washington D.C.
 The IACPA, under Raju, has placed approximately 200 Indian American interns on Capitol Hill to date.
 Raju also ran the India Abroad Fellowship Program at Columbia University for several years.

-Keeping in view the increasing population of North Indian and the need of Punjabi Newspaper, he started publishing Punjabi Newspaper Sher-e-Panjab.
-After successfully running 7–8 years he sold it to one of his employee with a commitment to continue this Punjabi Newspaper, which is still alive.

 Honors

 Gopal Raju received several awards and recognitions during his career.
 In the US, Raju was honoured with the Leadership Award from the Asia Society in 2000.
 He was also given the Ellis Island Award in 2004.
 The Ellis Island Award recognises the contributions of immigrants to the United States.
 The Taraknath Das Foundation, which is headquartered in the United States, bestowed its annual award on Raju in 2006.
-He was inducted into the South Asian Journalists Association's Hall of Fame in 2008.

 Former President of India, A.P.J.
 Abdul Kalam, conferred the Pravasi Bharatiya Samman on Raju in 2007 for his contributions in the media to India and the Indian diaspora.